i2p/i2p.www/i2p2www/spec/proposals/157-new-tbm.rst

 Unencrypted size: 172 bytes, except when in the first record of an InboundTunnelBuild message.
 Variable size in the first record of an InboundTunnelBuild message.
-Minimum size in the first record of an InboundTunnelBuild message: 58 bytes.
+Minimum size in the first record of an InboundTunnelBuild message: 90 bytes.

+Standard format:

 .. raw:: html